Compress files

 format withgzip

-enabled, consider settinggzip
+enabled, consider settinggzip: false

 instead.
 This results in a plain Tar archive, meaning it already has no compression. -